Rugby Football Union: Premiership

 Premiership Rugby is an English professional rugby union competition.
-The Premiership consists of twelve clubs, and is the top division of the English rugby union system.
+The Premiership consists of ten clubs, and is the top division of the English rugby union system.
 Premiership clubs qualify for Europe's two main club competitions, the European Rugby Champions Cup and the European Rugby Challenge Cup.
 The team finishing at the bottom of the Premiership each season was relegated to the second-division RFU Championship until 2020, and the winner of the Championship is promoted to the Premiership until 2022.
 The competition has been played since 1987, and has evolved into the current Premiership system.
-The current champions are Leicester Tigers.
+The current champions are Saracens.
 The most recently promoted side are Saracens.

 Championship

 The RFU Championship is the second tier of the English rugby union league system and was founded in September 1987.
 The league was previously known as National Division One and in 2009 changed from a league consisting of semi-professional clubs to one that was fully professional.
-However since 2020 several clubs have since returned to a semi-professional model.
-The current champions are Saracens who won promotion to the English Premiership after beating the Ealing Trailfinders in a two-legged play-off, having finished second in the league during the league season.
+However, since 2020 several clubs have since returned to a semi-professional model.
+The current champions are Jersey Reds after beating Ealing Trailfinders.

-Premier 15s
+Premiership Women's Rugby

-The Premier 15s is the top tier of the women's English rugby union domestic league system run by the Rugby Football Union.
+Premiership Women's Rugby is the top tier of the women's English rugby union domestic league system run by the Rugby Football Union.
 The league was created mainly from teams in the Women's Premiership.
 Its first season began on 16 September 2017.
-The current champions are Saracens, with the runners up being Harlequins.
+The current champions are Gloucester–Hartpury, with the runners up being Bristol Bears.
+All of the teams have connections with men's premiership or championship clubs.

+UK neurological injuries lawsuit

+In December 2023 a group of 295 former rugby players sued World Rugby, the Rugby Football Union and the Welsh Rugby Union for allegedly failing to put in place reasonable measures to protect the health and safety of players.
+This alleged failure was said to have caused disorders such as motor neurone disease, early onset dementia, chronic traumatic encephalopathy, epilepsy and Parkinson's disease.